 Now from here onwards things about to get interesting.
 I opened 5 popular websites (like YouTube, Amazon, Flipkart, and so on) and just look at the result.

-As you can see now, Chrome takes the lead from here and Firefox, as usual, was not performing well.
+As you can see now, Edge takes the lead from here also and Firefox, as usual, was not performing well.

 10 Tabs Open